Skip Navigation LinksTitle-V-Application-Narrative

 Activities:

-• CDPH/MCAH will lead within CHVP by improving family resilience through support and education of families on positive parenting and linkage of families to needed services in the community.
+• CDPH/MCAH will lead within CHVP and AFLP by promoting and improving family resilience throughout the life course through trauma-informed support and education of families on positive childhood experiences.

-• CDPH/MCAH will assess current practices to promote healthy, safe, stable, nurturing parent-child relationships within its funded programs, including activities and policies that promote positive parent-child interactions, parent-child play activities, co-regulation strategies and positive parenting practices within MCAH programs.*
+• CDPH/MCAH will promote healthy, safe, stable, nurturing parent-child relationships within its funded programs, including activities and policies that promote positive parent-child interactions, parent-child play activities, and co-regulation strategies.

-• CDPH/MCAH will assess current capacity of MCAH programs to strengthen economic supports for families, including access to safety net programs (e.g., WIC, CalFresh, school meals, Earned Income Tax Credit, Child Tax Credit, housing subsidies, COVID-related assistance, unemployment benefits) for families.*
+• CDPH/MCAH will work to strengthen economic supports for families by assisting with access to, and providing information about, safety net programs (e.g., Women, Infants & Children [WIC], CalFresh, school meals, Earned Income Tax Credit, Child Tax Credit, housing subsidies, and unemployment).

 Child Objective 2 | Strategy 3